damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 Whether you baked a cake or watched a movie, it's been an easy way to get to know people across the company.
-I was worried my nights of knitting might be boring news, but I flash a WIP (work in progress in Knitting terminology) once in a while, and it's nice to share.
+I was worried my nights of knitting might be boring news, but I flash a WIP (work in progress in Knitting terminology, and [on GitLab][wip]) once in a while, and it's nice to share.

 ### How remote bonding works even better